Visitors Guide R

 It is wise (and usually much better value) to book accommodation with an airfare before arriving in Fiji as part of an overall package, especially for travellers from Australia and New Zealand.
-Booking directly with a resort may actually be more expensive and you don’t get the security and back up from the Travel Compensation Fund if anything goes pear-shaped.
+Booking directly with a resort may actually be more expensive and you don’t get the security and back up if anything goes pear-shaped.
 Travel agents can also often access wholesale airfares that are not available to the public.

 (see Accommodation for a list of all resorts we represent with links or individual properties by name)